 Q492: How do I register a birth, death or marriage?

-A birth must be registered within 42 days of the birth.
-It can be done at the local register office or sometimes at the hospital.
+A birth must be registered within 42 days of the birth and can be done at the local register office or sometimes at the hospital.
 If the parents are married then either parent can register the birth.
-If the parents are not married then it depends on the situation.

-Deaths must be registered within 5 days of the death.
-A copy of the death certificate must be taken along to the register office.
-If the coroner has any involvement in the death then the death cannot be registered until the coroner has completed his investigation.
+Deaths must be registered within 5 days of the death, this includes weekends and bank holidays.
+A copy of the death certificate must be taken along to the register office and, on contacting them, the register office will tell you if they want to see any other documentation, for example, the person's birth certificate, passport etc. If the coroner has any involvement in the death, the death cannot be registered until the coroner has completed their investigation.

 A marriage in England and Wales can be performed in a place that is approved for civil ceremonies, a register office, Anglican church or any other place of religious worship that is registered for the solemnisation of marriage.